DerekLeymanJr/website-explainer-template/README.md

 Search Functionality: Built-in JavaScript function allowing users to quickly navigate between sections.

-Usage

-Feel free to use, modify, and distribute this template for personal or commercial projects.
-Attribution is appreciated but not required.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.